Hannankhan203/My-React-Portfolio/README.md

 # 💼 Personal Portfolio - React.js

 This is my **personal portfolio website** built using **React.js**, designed to showcase my skills, featured projects, and provide a way for others to get in touch with me.
 The portfolio is **fully responsive** and includes smooth navigation, dark/light mode, and complete content.
+Recently, I have transitioned from using basic React to utilizing **React Router DOM** for better routing and navigation between different sections of the portfolio.

 ---